kompuser/RHCx/README.md

 # RHCx
-A React Native, Expo driven project for Android then iOS
+A React Native, Expo driven project for Android then iOS.
+RHCx stands for RAL, Hexadecimal, CMYK.

 ## Key functions
 Retrieves the RAL Classic swatches translated in 6 languages